chloemurdock/chloemurdock.github.io/_posts/2020-11-22-linda-k-wertheimer-digs-into-jewish-childhood-and-cross-country-student-interviews-and-finds-clear-need-for-religious-literacy-education.md

 title: Linda K Wertheimer digs into Jewish childhood and cross-country student interviews and finds clear need for religious literacy education
 date: 2020-08-02 04:24
-image: /images/screen-shot-2020-11-22-at-4.25.20-am.png
+image: /assets/images/posts/screen-shot-2020-11-22-at-4.25.20-am.png
 tags: CHQ
+category: the-chautauquan-daily
 ---
 On the day of the Chabad of Poway synagogue shooting on April 27, 2019, the late Lori Gilbert Kaye was there to sing the mourner’s kaddish in honor of her late mother.

 “(The shooter) killed someone who could’ve been me,” Linda K. Wertheimer said.
 “I am a Jew.
 I go to the temple every morning to sing the mourner’s kaddish.”

 Wertheimer gave her lecture, “[From Fear to Hope: Childhood Experiences with Anti-Semitism/How to Teach Respect](https://assembly.chq.org/interfaith-lecture-series/videos/from-fear-to-hope-childhood-experiences-with-anti-semitism-spark-investigation-of-how-to-teach-respect-for-all-faiths),” as part of Week Six’s Interfaith Lecture Series theme, “Lessons in the School House.”
 After the lecture, which took place on Wednesday, Aug.
 5, on the CHQ Assembly Video Platform, Wertheimer answered questions from Vice President of Religion and Senior Pastor Gene Robinson, who delivered questions through the *[www.questions.chq.org](http://www.questions.chq.org/)* portal and on Twitter with #CHQ2020.

 In 2017, Wertheimer was a writer-in-residence for a week at Chautauqua, but her earliest memory on the grounds is visiting with her parents to see Margaret Mead speak.
 Wertheimer is a veteran journalist, essayist and award-winning education writer.
 Her lecture pulled from personal experiences and cross-country reporting on religion in schools for her book, [*Faith Ed: Teaching about Religion in an Age of Intolerance*.](https://www.chautauquabookstore.com/book/9780807055274)

 “I know when it comes to religious bigotry, Jews are not the only target,” Wertheimer said.
 “Muslims, Sikhs and Hindus have also faced harassment because they are often seen as the Other in our predominantly Christian country.”